S – Telephone Signposting Toolkit

 Face to Face Consultation or 999

-See chest infection for further guidance.
+See chest infection or other relevant page for associated symptoms reported for further guidance

 Shoulder Pain